Kacper-Lubisz/L1-1st-Project/README.md

 # Programming Summative

+## References
+The component usage guide can be found in reference.html

 ## Design

 The first step to this assignment is to try and understand what an ideal 'reusable component' would look like.
 So I set